Rick-Lang/rickroll-lang/doc.md

 python3 RickRoll.py -r [Source Code File Name] --c++
 ```

-> The interpreter can generate a .mp3 file from your source code (This feature is not completed yet)
+> The interpreter can generate and play an audio from your source code (This feature is not mature yet)
 ```
-python3 RickRoll.py -r [Source Code File Name] -audio [Audio_File_Name]
+python3 RickRoll.py -r [Source Code File Name] --audio
 ```
 > Also the interpreter provides you to "sing" code (This feature is not completed yet)
 ```